-You can use Postman Monitors for simple uptime monitoring (to make sure your servers are online) or performance monitoring (to make sure your servers are responding promptly), or you can write detailed test suites to check for proper behavior, business logic, error handling, etc.
+You can use Postman Monitors for simple uptime monitoring to ensure your servers are online or for performance monitoring to ensure your servers are responding promptly.
+You also can write detailed test suites to check monitors for proper behavior, business logic, error handling, and so on.

 There is no limit to the number of monitors you can create.
 You can have any number of collections, each with any number of monitors.
 And each monitor can run on a different schedule.

 Monitors are currently limited to 5 minutes for each run.
-This includes all HTTP requests, responses, and test scripts.
+This limit applies to all HTTP requests, responses, and test scripts.

 There is no limit to the number of requests, although the total run-time cannot exceed 5 minutes.

-There is no limit to the amount of data that can be sent or received per request.
-However, large requests or responses will take longer to send and receive, so be sure that you can do everything within the 5-minute time limit.
+There is nearly no limit to the amount of data that can be sent or received per request.
+However, large requests or responses take longer to send and receive.
+As a result, be sure that you can do everything within the 5 minute time limit.

-You can view the full console output for every monitor run, including any errors that occurred.
-You can also use methods such as
+You can view the full console output for every monitor run, including any errors.
+You can also use methods, such as

-console.warn(), etc. to output your own debugging information.
-Learn more about troubleshooting monitors.
+console.warn(), and so on to output your own debugging information.
+To learn more about troubleshooting monitors, see Troubleshooting monitors.

 Monitors have the same permissions as Postman Collections.
 By default, your collections are private, so only you can see the collection and its monitors.
-If you share a collection, then other members of your Postman Pro or Enterprise team will be able to see the collection and its monitors.
+If you share a collection, then other members of your Postman Pro or Enterprise team can see the collection and its monitors.
 If you grant

-View & Edit permissions, then your team members will also be able to add monitors to your collection.
+View & Edit permissions, then your team members can add monitors to your collection.

-Each collection can have different permissions, so you can choose to have some private, some shared but view-only, and some shared and editable.
+Each collection can have different permissions.
+As a result, you can choose to have some private monitors, some shared monitors that are view-only, and some monitors that are shared and editable.

-Yes.
 You can delete a monitor at any time.
-Once deleted, all run history for the monitor is deleted as well.
-If you want keep the history, then you should pause the monitor instead of deleting it.
+Once deleted, all run history for the monitor is deleted too.
+If you want to retain the history, then you should pause the monitor instead of deleting it.

 Monitors run on our cloud infrastructure, which is hosted by Amazon Web Services (AWS).
 More information about our cloud infrastructure is available at our Security page.

 No. Monitors can only connect to URLs that are publicly-available on the Internet.
-You cannot monitor APIs running on private networks, VPNs, or corporate intranets.
+You cannot monitor APIs that run on private networks, VPNs, or corporate intranets.

 You have full control over the behavior of your monitors.
-You determine which of your API endpoints are called, how many, and how often.
-In addition, we restrict each monitor’s total run-time to 5 minutes, to limit the number of requests it can perform.
+No only can you determine which of your API endpoints are called, you can also determine how many and how often they are called.
+In addition, we restrict each monitor’s total run time to 5 minutes, to limit the number of requests it can perform.